holesch/dotfiles/README.md

 After that we move to the `Foo` part of `AddFoo` and execute `<leader>seie` and once again enter `Bar`.
 Then finally do the same for the fully capitalized `FOOS`.

-Note that if you are using neovim you can enable the `inccommand` option to get a real time preview of the replacement as you're typing it.
+Note that if you are using neovim you can enable the `inccommand` option to get a real time preview of the replacement as you're typing it (equivalent to setting `g:subversivePromptWithActualCommand` to `1`)

+Note also that this motion is repeatable.
+If you run `<leader>siwip` in one paragraph, then go to a different paragraph, then hit `.` then the same substitution will apply to the new paragraph under the cursor.

 ### Custom Text Objects